Area Sports Briefs: Labor Day Four-Ball qualifying scheduled - Salisbury Post

 •••

-Players must wear a mask to enter the Clubhouse.
+Players must wear a mask to enter the clubhouse.
 Players may not arrive on property until 30 minutes prior to their tee time.
 Players will not have access to a cart, putting green or driving range until 30 minutes prior to their tee time.
 No spectators are allowed.
 There will be no spectator carts.
 Due to mass gathering mandates participants will not be allowed in the scoreboard area following play.

 Local golf: Labor Day 4-Ball entries